Yu Chang Player Props: Red Sox vs. Blue Jays

 Yu Chang At The Plate

-- Chang is hitting .167 with two doubles, five home runs and three walks.
+- Chang has two doubles, six home runs and three walks while batting .172.

-- Chang has had an RBI in 10 games this season (30.3%), including five multi-RBI outings (15.2%).
+- In 11 games this year (32.4%), Chang has picked up an RBI, and in five of those games (14.7%) he had more than one.
 He has also driven home three or more of his team's runs in one contest.

-- He has scored in 11 of 33 games so far this year.
+- He has scored a run in 12 of 34 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.